tmaquaponics/tmaquaponics.github.io/_posts/2025-02-08-molly-fish.md

 ### Reproduction

-Molly are constantly breeding, and with the right parameters, you can up the population pretty qucikly.
-Males chase females to reproduce.
+Molly are constantly breeding, so much that you can up their population pretty qucikly.
+And we're talking exponential growth !
+They give birth every month to about 20 fry.
+Somtimes less, smetimes more, depending on the size of the female.
+On average, you can expect about 25 younglings.

+When a pregant female is about to give birth, she starts isolating herself and chasing other females.
+At that time, it is best put her in a seperate tank to ensure the survivol of the fry.

+> With experience, you will start to recognise the right time within a day or two from giving birth.

+Mollies will predate on everything that moves and will decimate every batch of fry in minutes.
+So, if you decide to keep her with her mates, make sure to provide ample hiding spots with plants and decorations.

+Once her job is done, you can put her back with her tank mates, though it may need a few minutes to recover before being chased again by other males.

+> Males chase females to reproduce.
 Actually, that's pretty much what they do all day.
-Because of this, the minimum ratio to keep between males and females is usually one male to three females.
+Because of this, the minimum ratio to keep between males and females is
+> usually one male to three females.
 This will ensure an even distribution of 'stress' between all the females.

-Mollies give birth every month to about 20 fry.
-Somtimes less, smetimes more, depending on the size of the female.
-On average, you can expect about 25 younglings.

-When a pregant female is about to give birth, it is best put her in a seperate tank to ensure the survivol of the fry.
-Mollies will predate on everything that moves and will decimate every fry batch in minutes.
-If you decide to keep her with her mates, make sure to provide ample hiding spots with plants and decorations.
-With experience, you will start to recognise the right time within a day or two from giving birth.

-Once the job is finished, you can put her back with her tank mates, though it may need a few minutes to recover before getting chased again by other males.
-Don't keep her with her fry, it will definitely eat them.
+Finally, don't keep her with her fry as it will most definitely eat them.

 > Depending on water parameters and temperature, adult mollies can cease to reproduce.
 I personnaly witnessed this during cold temperatures.
 However, from
 > experience, when approching their end of life, mollies tend to stop having babies and basically become infertile.
 How general of a condition this personnal
-> observation is is yet to be investigated.
+> observation is is yet to be determined.

 //TODO - talk abut genetics, male and female difference in body and character. include pictures of males and females; For genetics, include a picture of eye color and body color (three colors).